ParadigmMC/mcman/README.md

 - 📋 Want an example?
 Here's [iptfreedom](https://github.com/IPTFreedom/iptfreedom)

+Submit a PR or open an issue if you have a mcman-server repository that we can add here!

 ## Changelog

 ### `0.2.2` (unreleased)

+- Added support for **Datapacks**
+  - Added command `mcman import datapack`
 - Added **BuildTools** support.
   - This includes *spigot, bukkit and craftbukkit*
+- Even better docs and tutorial.md

 ### `0.2.1`